tonycpsu/mlbstreamer/README.md

 You can also save the stream to disk with the -s option, e.g:

     mlbplay -s ~/Movies/mlb phi

+The `-b` (`begin`) option can be used to begin playback at a specified time.

+* The `-b` option with no arguments causes a live stream to be played back from the beginning of the broadcast.
+* If you'd like to start somewhere other than the beginning of the broadcast, the `-b` option can take an argument of the following forms:
+    * an integer number of seconds from the start of the broadcast
+    * a time string in mm:ss or h:mm:ss format
+    * a string like "T3" (top of the third) or "B1" (bottom of the first), indicating that playback should begin at the start of the specified half inning

 For a list of additional options, run